If you have never sat in an emergency exit row seat you might be wondering why someone would ever choose to sit in those rows.

 Seats in the emergency exit row may have different types of armrests and tray tables than other economy seats.

-A standard economy seat may have a tray that drops down from the seat in front of it but some seats in the emergency exit row may have a tray table that pops out of the armrest.
+A standard economy seat may have a tray that drops down from the seatback in front of it but some seats in the emergency exit row may have a tray table that pops out of the armrest.

 This means that you will not be able to put the armrest up or down which could be more restrictive for some passengers.

 If your exit row is located on or near a wing you may be subjected to louder engine noise.
+(The front of the plane is always going to be the quietest because you are in front of the engines.)

 Once again if your exit row is on a wing your view out of the window may be largely obstructed from the wing.